Philosophy of teaching

 Course Design

-Robust course design is a way for me to embrace the complexity of teaching and ensure that the principles and key elements are implemented within the courses I teach.
-Through course preparation, I select the appropriate learning objectives, content, pedagogy and assessments to enhance the student learning experience (Fry and Marshall, 2003).
-My preparation acknowledges that what we learn is equally as important as why and how we learn.
-I encourage student engagement in learning by connecting the classroom and the community of learners with relevant, real-world problems, and providing the opportunity to demonstrate and apply knowledge to problem-solving.
-Good course design simplifies learning by helping students understand the course, navigate the semester-long learning narrative, and become more independent in their learning journey.
-A healthy course design ensures that these essential principles and key elements of learning are present in my work so that I may focus on the teaching and the learning experience.
+Robust course design is a way for me to embrace the complexity of teaching and ensure that I implement the principles and key elements described thus far in the courses I teach.
+I select the appropriate learning objectives, content, pedagogy and assessments through course preparation to enhance the student learning experience (Fry et al., 2003).
+My preparation acknowledges that why and how we learn are just as important as what we learn.
+I encourage student engagement in learning by connecting the classroom and the community of learners with relevant, real-world problems and providing the opportunity for them to demonstrate and apply their knowledge to problem-solve.
+Good course design simplifies learning by helping students understand the course, navigate the semester-long learning arc, and become more independent in their learning journey.
+A healthy course design ensures that the three essential principles and five key elements of learning are present in my work so that once the course begins, I can focus on the teaching and the learning experience.

-Looking back at my personal experience, my SW teachers helped me heal as a learner and become a complete person who found his place as a SW in the world.
+Looking back at my personal experience, my SW teachers helped me heal as a learner, become a complete person and find my place as a SW in the world.
 I understand from this experience that teaching is “about healing and wholeness.
 It is about empowerment, liberation, transcendence, about renewing the vitality of life.
 It is about finding and claiming ourselves and our place in the world” (Palmer, 2012).
 My journey as an educator is now dedicated to creating a space where students can engage in their journey to becoming whole and, together, find meaning in being a SW in this world.
-Each time I enter the classroom, I am reminded of the privilege I have of being an educator.
+Each time I enter the classroom, I am reminded of how privileged I am to be an educator.

 • Freire, Paolo, (1998).
 Pedagogy of freedom: Ethics, democracy, and civic courage.
 Rowman & Littlefield Publishers.